Tried & True: Cookbook Edition Part 3

 I took one look inside “L’Art de la Table: Taste of the Mediterranean” by Gintare Marcel (2015) and was instantly sold.
 Moody and romantic photography is the superstar of this cookbook, which features authentic recipes from Spain, France and Italy.
 The food styling in this book is stunning in its rustic simplicity.
 This one also has a spot on my dining library table.

 Best quote in the book: “There is a lot more to cooking than getting to the end of the recipe”.
-Exactly.
+I couldn’t have said it better.